 Role of Technology in Education

 “Technology” (like any tool) should only be utilized when it is appropriate to the situation at hand.
-The term “instructional technology” has changed significantly recently, describing any tool that is used to enhance learning.
+The term “instructional technology” describes any tool that is used to enhance learning.
 By this definition, even the textbook was, at one point, a “technology” available to students and teachers.
 Technology does not replace good teaching, however.
 While a textbook might contain all the information that might appear on an exam, a teacher can’t simply assign the reading of a textbook and expect a good outcome on the test.
 Teaching is more than just connecting students to materials… it’s about creating a learning environment that takes into consideration all that we know about students (their prior knowledge, experiences, and preferences), the brain (how we learn), and the subject material and puts it into practice.